Wall Drug: History

 The small-town drugstore made its first step towards fame when it was purchased by Ted Hustead in 1931.
 Hustead was a Nebraska native and pharmacist who was looking for a small town with a Catholic church in which to establish his business.
 He bought Wall Drug, located in a 231-person town in what he referred to as "the middle of nowhere," and strove to make a living.
 Business was very slow until his wife, Dorothy, thought of advertising free ice water to thirsty travelers heading to the newly opened Mount Rushmore monument 60 mi to the west.
 From that time on, business was brisk.

 Ted's son, Bill Hustead, also a pharmacist, returned to Wall and joined the family business in 1951.
 Under his direction, Wall Drug grew into a cowboy-themed mall and department store.
 In addition, he created the Art Gallery Cafe, with a design inspired by Club "21" in New York City, one of his favorite restaurants.
 In addition, Wall Drug includes a western art museum, a chapel based on the one found at New Melleray Abbey near Dubuque, Iowa, another Bill Hustead creation, and an 80 ft brontosaurus that can be seen right off Interstate 90.
 It was designed by Emmet Sullivan, who also created the dinosaurs at Dinosaur Park in Rapid City and Dinosaur World in Arkansas.

 Bill Hustead had seven children, and his oldest child, Rick Hustead, is the current proprietor of Wall Drug Store.

 Marketing campaign

 Wall Drug earns much of its fame from its self-promotion.
 Billboards advertising the establishment can be seen for hundreds of miles throughout South Dakota and the neighboring states.
 In addition, many visitors of Wall Drug have erected signs throughout the world announcing the miles to Wall Drug from famous locations.
+One of the most iconic Wall Drug signs was that of the USS Permit, a nuclear-powered submarine.
+Crew members took a photo with a home-made Wall Drug sign showing that it was 5,604 miles away from Wall Drug and 400 feet below sea level.
 By 1981, Wall Drug was claiming it was giving away 20,000 cups of water per day during the peak tourist season, lasting from Memorial Day until Labor Day, and during the hottest days of the summer.

 Most of Wall Drug's advertisement billboards can be found on an approximately 650 mi stretch of Interstate 90 from Minnesota to Billings, Montana.
 The signs are created by South Dakota billboard artists, including Dobby Hansen and Barry Knutson of Philip.